MichaelSebero/CoolRune/README.md

 An easy to understand user manual.

-All of the productivity tools from my GitHub.
+Custom programs and all of the productivity tools from my GitHub.

 A custom version of LibreWolf that's more secure and lighter than Brave.

 System stability tweaks.

-A system hardness rating of 70.
+A Lynis hardness rating of 70.

-AUR and Flatpack support.
+AUR and Flatpack integration.

 DNS traffic encryption.